Places of Interest

 Campiglia d’Orcia - Distance: 500 metres

 This is our local village, dating back to the 900s, and is within walking distance of BelSentiero.
-It is very small, but despite this still has a cafe, a restaurant, three grocery shops, a bakery, a general dealer (tabaccherie) and an ATM.
+It is very small, but despite this still has a cafe, a restaurant, three grocery stores, a bakery, a general dealer (tabaccherie) and an ATM.
 Its the perfect place to take a stroll through in the mornings if you are an early riser, or to unwind at the local cafe (bar) for an aperitivo after a day of sight-seeing and before moving on to dinner.
 For the more adventurous you can climb to the top of the rocca with its bell-tower and spectacular views of the Val d’Orcia.
 Campiglia is famous for its chestnuts and every last Sunday in October is worth visiting for the local chestnut festival.

 Bagno Vignoni - Distance: 16 km